-When it comes to household plumbing problems, none are so common and so frustrating as the clogged or a running toilet.
+When it comes to household plumbing problems, none are so common and so frustrating as a clogged or a running toilet.
 Noticing water coming up after flushing, instead of going down or in the middle of the night the toilet flushes by itself it is a definite problem that requires immediate toilet repairs

 At First Choice Plus Plumbing, Restoration & Air, we assess each toilet problem to provide a comprehensive repair plan that will effectively and permanently solve the problem.
-Our Port St Lucie, FL customers can rest assured they are getting the best clogged toilet repair service possible when they choose us.
+Our Port St Lucie, FL customers can rest assured they are getting the best-clogged toilet repair service possible when they choose us.

-Discover new ways to save with our current coupons and online promotional offers.
+Discover new ways to save with our current coupons and online promotional offers!

 What Causes Clogged Toilets?